unslothai/hyperlearn/README.md

 #### 4. [Deep Learning Drop In Modules with PyTorch](#4)
 #### 5. [20%+ Less Code, Cleaner Clearer Code](#5)
 #### 6. [Accessing Old and Exciting New Algorithms](#6)

-All functions are optimized as much as possible, using the following methodologies that I am currenlty researching on:

 <a id='1'></a>
 ### 1. Embarrassingly Parallel For Loops